How to Deodorize a House: Attack the Root Cause Before Your Home Hits the Market

 Spread baking soda over carpets and big furniture

 With a large colander, sprinkle a deodorizing powder like baking soda on carpets and big furniture.
-Let it sit for at least 30-60 minutes.
-Then vacuum it up, using your vacuum attachments on couches and chairs.
+Let it sit for at least 30 minutes to an hour.
+Then vacuum it up, using your vacuum attachments.

 Scrub down surfaces using vinegar